scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 The above restrictions enforce that the run is not considered reproducible if at any point FLASH depends on externalities or alterations not tracked by version control.
-Additionally critical to this process are version control abstractions and the capability to execute historical commands.
+Critical to this process are version control abstractions and the capability to execute historical commands.
 These will be discussed in the following subsections.